 A listing can be canceled or withdrawn, be sure to discuss these options with your listing agent.

 You have ONE chance to price it correctly, and a home needs to be priced at market value when it is FIRST listed.
-The last thing you want is to be is overpriced, not enough showings and no offers.
-A price reduction may send a message to the buyers that it was overpriced in the first place, and the seller can end up even getting less by not pricing it correctly the first time around.
+The last thing you want is to be is overpriced, not have enough showings, and have no offers.
+A price reduction may send a message to the buyers that an overpriced home was priced too high, and the seller can end up even getting less by not pricing it correctly the first time around.

 Be sure to consult a local professional in your community that is knowledgeable of the community.

-Find Other Valuable Resources for “Top 10 Signs that Your Home Is Overpriced” from Real Estate Professionals Across the Country.
-Please check out the articles below, and please share across Social Media if you liked the articles.
+Find Other Valuable Resources for “Top 10 Signs that You an Overpriced Home” from Real Estate Professionals Across the Country.
+Please check out the articles below, and please share them across Social Media if you liked the articles.

 Real Estate Pricing Mistakes via Kyle Hiscock, Rochester Real Estate Blog

-Costly Mistakes Home Sellers Make – Overpricing their Home via Michelle Gibson, Wellington Home Team
+Costly Mistakes Home Sellers Make with an Overpriced Home via Michelle Gibson, Wellington Home Team

 Home Pricing and It’s Relationship to Buyer Activity via Kevin Vitali, Merrimack Valley Real Estate